 (4) 32 Trail.
 As of 2013, there's no formal trailhead here.
 You can park along the road and clamber over the fence near the (locked) gate.
 Ride uphill on doubletrack and find the singletrack on your left about 100 yards uphill.
 You'll reach the fork that starts the loop 1/2 mile from the highway.

 Park on the right side of Highway 32 at the Riverview trailhead.
 Head uphill and ride 1/4 mile to the trail fork.
 Stay left and keep climbing.
-After crossing the ridge on the north end, you'll descend slightly to a sheep camp.
+After crossing the ridge on the north end, you'll descend slightly to the Cutthroat trailhead area.
+Keep straight as Looney Tunes joins.
 Cross the dirt road at mile 4.5.
 About 100 yards later, fork right and start climbing uphill.
-(The left fork takes you down to Highway 32.)
+(The left fork takes you down to Highway 32 and to the Wile E Canyon trail.)

 Around mile 9.5, you reach the ride's highest point at 7550 feet.
 As you descend into a sage-covered saddle, there are views in every direction.